Nuitka/Nuitka/Developer_Manual.rst

  * Initial write of the version

-   There may be a initial write for each version.
+   There may be an initial write for each version.
 It can only occur at the start of the scope, but not later, and there is only one.
 This might be known to be "initialized" (parameter variables of functions are like that) or "uninitialized", or "unknown".